 Reliable EM analysis for design verification and yield optimization avoids costly re-spins.

 Gallium arsenide (GaAs) was once the automatic choice of semiconductor material for high-frequency, solid-state devices, components, and ICs, from amplifiers to switches.
 Over the last decade, however, gallium nitride (GaN) has become the favorite high-frequency semiconductor compound, steadily replacing GaAs in many RF/microwave applications.
 This is especially true of higher-frequency, higher-RF applications, where low-noise figure is needed, such as receiver front ends.
 GaAs is still widely used in portable wireless products, such as smartphones, tablets, and Wi-Fi devices.
 The higher-voltage capabilities of GaN devices and MMICs makes them ideal for applications such as power amplifiers (PAs) in wireless base stations and military radar.
-NI AWR software supports both technologies with models that capture their electrical and thermal behavior, enabling the design of communication ICs based on these compound semiconductors.
+AWR software supports both technologies with models that capture their electrical and thermal behavior, enabling the design of communication ICs based on these compound semiconductors.

 Silicon germanium (SiGe) offers differentiating performance with a proven, economically-attractive silicon technology base supporting the integration of digital and RF functions.
 SiGe heterojunction bipolar transistors (HBTs) offer excellent low-current/high-frequency performance and can operate at high-junction temperatures for power applications.
-The NI AWR Design Environment platform supports SiGe PDKs from leading foundries, providing designers with symbols and schematic, scalable models with RF accuracy, Monte Carlo analysis for statistical/mismatch simulation, advanced layout utilities, and accurate EM simulation.
+The AWR Design Environment platform supports SiGe PDKs from leading foundries, providing designers with symbols and schematic, scalable models with RF accuracy, Monte Carlo analysis for statistical/mismatch simulation, advanced layout utilities, and accurate EM simulation.